sandeepsa1/dsa/01 Graph Theory/28-other-graph-traversal-problems/README.md

     - Use DFS to construct the itinerary.
 Since multiple tickets may exist from a single airport, explore them in lexicographically smallest order, meaning the destinations need to be sorted.
 3. Hierholzer's Algorithm (Postorder DFS for Eulerian Path):
     - Since all edges to be visited exactly once (each ticket is used exactly once), this is similar to finding an Eulerian path.
 Use post-order DFS and add airports to the result list once we've used all tickets from a specific airport.

+### 8. Alien Dictionary
+The problem of reconstructing an itinerary from a list of airline tickets can be solved using Depth-First Search (DFS), given the constraints that the itinerary must follow the lexicographically smallest order when multiple airports are possible.

+#### Steps
+1. Build a graph from the list of words by comparing adjacent words and adding directed edges based on character order.
+2. Perform topological sorting using BFS (Kahn’s Algorithm) or DFS.
+3. If the topological sort is valid, return the character order.
+Otherwise, return an empty string.